downplay/downright/README.md

 * Granular theming; replace/extend any classNames and styles, and swap out any element with your own components to customise the HTML output
 * Supports any type of menu item: label, button, link, separator, and any custom element
 * CSS transitions and submenus - any depth, with optionally deferred building
-* Light-weight - 23k for the core, plus 5k for the default theme (minified sizes)
+* Light-weight - 25k for the core, plus 5k for the default theme (minified sizes) - for a well featured and extremely flexible menu component
 * Low-dependency - depends only on standard React packages and very common third party libraries, plus a very tiny theming helper called "*[downstyle](https://github.com/downplay/downstyle)*"

 See the end for roadmap / planned features.